FreeRTOS/FreeRTOS/FreeRTOS/Test/CBMC/README.md

   on Windows), and `goto-instrument` from the command line.
 If you cannot run these commands, please refer to the above instructions to install CBMC.

+### Installing CBMC-viewer (to generate the report)

+- The latest installation instructions can be found on the [releases](https://github.com/awslabs/aws-viewer-for-cbmc/releases) page of the CBMC-viewer repository.

+- Please follow all the installation instructions given for your platform.

+- Ensure that you can run the programs `cbmc-viewer`.
+If not, please verify that all instructions above have been followed.

 ### Setting up the proofs

 Make sure that all the submodules of the FreeRTOS repository have been cloned.
 To